nuxt-community/firebase-module/docs/guide/options/README.md

 Authentication is rate limited by IP for security reasons.
 The base limit is 20 QPS / IP (as of March 2020) and a couple dozen logins per user per 10 minutes, but it’s subject to change as needed, without notice by Firebase.

 Try to reduce the need for SSR by providing pre-rendered pages ([`nuxt generate`](https://nuxtjs.org/guide#static-generated-pre-rendering-)) through static hosting and only fall back on SSR for authenticated and dynamic routes.

+If you run into rate limiting issues try adjusting the `auth.ssr.serverLogin.loginDelay` configuration.

 DO NOT USE THE CLIENT SDK IN API OPERATIONS.